Toronto FC Academy: Regional partners

 In 2015, Toronto FC formed a partnership with the Ontario Soccer Association, with the OSA recognizing TFC as the top of the pyramid in Ontario with respect to the player pathway for elite men's soccer.
 Following this, TFC began to form regional partnerships with various youth clubs.

 TFC Academy has made regional partnerships with local youth clubs in other Ontario cities re-branding under the TFC name - Windsor TFC, London TFC, and Ottawa TFC.
 Windsor TFC was the re-branded name from Windsor Stars SC, whose senior team plays in League1 Ontario.; London TFC was re-branded from FC London, whose senior team retained their name in L1O; Ottawa TFC was formed from a merger of Cumberland United SC and Capital United SC.
+At the end of 2025, Ottawa's licensing agreement expired and they formed a new partnership with Canadian Premier League club Atlético Ottawa instead, re-branding as Atlético Ottawa Juniors.

 In 2021, the club announced three new regional partners: Kitchener TFC, Hamilton TFC, and DeRo TFC.
 Kitchener TFC rebranded from Kitchener SC, Hamilton TFC rebranded from Mount Hamilton Youth SC (Mount Hamilton is also part of the Hamilton United group that competes in League1 Ontario) and DeRo TFC rebranded from DeRo United Futbol Academy.